Monday, February 6, 2023

 These days the recorded music business is producer-driven more so than ever before.
 Producers not only create the sound bed and make the singer or rapper sound great performing over it, but producers also discover and develop new talent.
 It is important as a record producer to understand that each situation is unique, and the relationship between the record producer and the artist varies greatly depending on the arrangement between the parties as well as the genre of music.
 Producers have traditionally been paid for their services as employees or as independent contractors and their contributions to the creation of the sound recording in the studio are generally contractually deemed to be a work-for-hire for the artist or record label under the copyright law.
 As such, the copyright in the sound recordings is owned by the artist or the record label.

-Many times a producer may be paid a flat fee for his services in the studio or paid an amount that is deemed an advance against future producer royalties based on sales of the recordings.
+Sometimes a producer may be paid a flat fee for his services in the studio, but more frequently the producer is paid an amount that is deemed an advance against future producer royalties based on sales of the recordings.
 However, the paradigm keeps changing and has evolved over the years.
 Recorded music is more producer-driven than ever before.
 Producers now sometimes not only help capture the sound in the studio and use the available technology to mold the sound to be as commercially acceptable as possible, but more and more producers are finding and discovering new talent and developing the artist’s sound and even, in some cases, collaborating on the artist's sound as well as co-writing the songs.

 When dealing with recorded music there are two copyrights that may come into play under the copyright law: one in the sound recording and one in the underlying musical composition or song.
 Copyright vests in the creator as soon as the idea is “fixed in a tangible medium”, so as soon as the author writes it down or the creator records it the copyright is created.
 In general the creation of the sound recording in the studio is separate from the writing of the song.
 This is usually true in most cases (e.g., in the rock, country and folk genres) where the artist usually comes into the studio with the song already completed or taking shape and the producer will then just assist in creating a recording of the song.
 In other cases, however, the producer's involvement may cover both copyrights.
 For example, a producer may create the musical bed or track (often before any artist, singer or rapper is even involved) so he also becomes a songwriting collaborator with the artist who writes the lyric and performs the vocals in the recording studio.
 In such a situation, the producer and artist become joint owners not only in the copyright in the sound recording but also, by current custom in the industry, in the underlying musical composition.
 It is also true that in today's top pop music world many of the producers actually co-write the songs with the artists in the process of creating the hit record.